IELTS Test Dates India 2026: Schedule, Registration Guide & How to Book

 Step 3: Pay the Fee & Confirm

-The IELTS fee in India is \u20b916,250 for both Academic and General Training (same fee for CD and PB).
+The IELTS fee in India is ₹19,000for both Academic and General Training (same fee for CD and PB).
+UKVI is ₹19,250 and Life Skills A1/B1 is ₹18,000.
 Payment can be made via credit card, debit card, net banking, or UPI.
 After payment, you receive a confirmation email with your test date, centre address, reporting time, and ID requirements.
-You can also book through the British Council website (britishcouncil.in) following a similar process.
-EEC recommends booking through whichever partner (IDP or British Council) has better date availability at your preferred centre.
+All bookings flow through ieltsidpindia.com — IDP is the sole IELTS administrator in India since 31-July-2021.

 Good News